-Energy, water and waste sorting
+Energy, water and waste sorting at Beirholm Context: risks & policy

 Beirholm is in the north of Kolding, Denmark.
 The business area it's situated in is designed to be green and full of natural light.

 Our goal is to be in harmony with the environment around us, so we try to be as energy efficient as possible, as well as reduce and sort our waste.